-Guess what that sentence means ?
+Guess what that sentence means?

 reading.

-people feel like saying, “Our untimely labefaction has left us feeling
+FM's economic understanding: People feel like saying, "Our untimely labefaction has left us feeling

-somewhat lactiferous and, although we do not intend to indulge in any
+somewhat lactiferous, and although we do not intend to indulge in any

 longanimity, we do admit to a vague sense of lypophrenia. . . .
 And furthermore,